Effects of dipole-dipole interaction between cigar-shaped BECs of cold alkali atoms: Towards inverse-squared interactions: Conclusions

-The author thanks Yingmei Liu, Kun Yang, Su Yi and Li You for useful discussions.
-This work was supported by National Natural Science Foundation of China, the national program for basic research of MOST of China.
+The authors thank Yingmei Liu, Kun Yang, Su Yi and Li You for useful discussions.
+This work was supported by (2012CB821402, 2009CB929101), NNSF of China (11174298,11121403), and DOE grants DE-FG02-99ER45747 and DE-SC0002554.